Crime in South Korea: Organized crime

+Gang leader Lee Jung-jae being shame-paraded by the Park Chung Hee military regime.
+He was arrested after Park's May 16 coup and executed in October 1961.

 South Korea has undergone dramatic social, economic and political upheaval since the end of the Korean War in 1953.
 With these changes crime has increased in recent years and has become a major issue in South Korea.
 Most of the increase has come in the form of violence and illegal activities connected to organized groups.

 Due to the large police and military presence after the Korean War, the expansion of home-grown organized crime was slowed, almost giving South Korea immunity against international criminal organizations.
 With no outside conflicts South Korean organized crime has had an advantage to grow, yet because of the location of the Korean peninsula many outside groups from Russia, Japan and China have started to engage in more illegal activities in South Korea.

 Amid the political confusion of the 1950s, a number of organized gangs emerged and became an influential force in the entertainment districts.
 Soon these groups began associating with politicians, guarding them from danger and disrupting the political rallies of competing politicians by using organized violence.
 These particular groups were the so-called "political gangs" or "henchmen".

 Organized crime after the War started mainly in the city of Seoul, the capital city of South Korea.
 Two main gangs formed, the first was known as the "Chong-ro Faction" which was made up of members from southern Korea, and the second was known as the "Myung-dong Faction" whose members were from Pyonyando province.
 These two gangs claimed dominance over northern Seoul.
-With the military in control, in the years from 1961 to 1963 13,000 members of these gangs were arrested causing organized gangs to almost completely disappear (Lee, 2006).
+With the military in control, in the years from 1961 to 1963 13,000 members of these gangs were arrested causing organized gangs to almost completely disappear.
 The 1970s brought an easing of public discipline and control, and opportunities for organized crime emerged again.
 This saw the emergence of two new groups known as the "Master Sergeant Shin Faction" which was located in the Seoul area and the "Ho-nam Faction" found in the Mugyo-dong area of Seoul.
 In 1975 there was a violent battle over territories among the two groups which ended with the Shin Faction becoming victorious.